ServiceNowNextExperience/ServiceNowNextExperience.github.io/labs/LAB2050-K24-Intro-to-Workspaces/ex1/1-activity-1.md

 ---

 ## Overview
-In this activity, you will learn how to duplicate a variant in UI Builder and change it's order.
+In this activity, you will learn how to duplicate a variant in UI Builder and change its order.

 ## Instructions